-Res Ipsa Loquitur is a phrase that has entered into the legal lexicon for cases under the doctrine of negligence.
-Common negligence is a slightly different situation.
-In this piece, we will discuss the history and the modern approach to this fascinating, and not so often discussed the subject.
+Res Ipsa Loquitur is a phrase that has entered the legal lexicon for cases falling under the tort law doctrine of civil negligence.
+Ordinary negligence is a slightly different situation than Res Ipsa.
+Here are the history and fascinating modern approach to discussing this legal subject.

 Res Ipsa Loquitur and Legal Implications

-Res ipsa loquitur is one of the most common and essential to understanding part of the American legal tradition.
+When learning about the American common law legal tradition, res ipsa loquitur is one of the most common and essential legal theories of monetary recovery.
 The Latin term means “the thing that speaks for itself.”
-When dealing with this concept in personal injury law, this concept acts as an evidentiary rule which allows the plaintiff to organize circumstantial evidence into a claim of negligence on the defendant's behalf.
-This claim would have to be rebutted by the defendant rather than the typical accusation of the defendant acting negligently and intentionally.
+When dealing with this concept in personal injury law, this concept acts as an evidentiary rule that allows the plaintiff to organize circumstantial evidence into a claim of negligence against the defendant without proving the defendant directly caused the injuries.

 Are There Commonalities of Res Ipsa Across Jurisdictions?

-This common factor acts as the so-called ‘common sense' provision in civil cases.
-Most states follow this principle in determining whether the defendant caused the accident in question.
+This common factor is the so-called ‘common sense provision in civil cases.
+Most states follow this principle in determining whether the defendant caused the accident.

 Most statutes follow the concept that:

 In these cases, the defendant must be the only person responsible for this injury.
 Res Ipsa allows the plaintiff to array a preponderance of evidence to prove this is the case.
-Factors involved in this include whether or not the defendant had sole control of the object or area that caused the injury.
-This could be the case if the defendant allowed a walkway in their apartment building to be unsafe to walk.
+Factors involved include whether or not the defendant had sole control of the object or area that caused the injury.
+And this could be the case if the defendant allowed a walkway in their apartment building to be unsafe.

 Defending Against Res Ipsa